Last Updated on January 4, 2023 by Dr Gustavo Assatourians DDS

 Steam causes many cells found in this oral mucosa to die, thus preventing us from protecting ourselves from the different microorganisms that inhabit our oral cavity.
-In addition, the membranes of the oral mucosa are irritated and favor the appearance of lesions, ulcers of the mucosa, problems in the gums and teeth.
+In addition, the membranes of the oral mucosa are irritated and favor the appearance of lesions, ulcers of the mucosa, and problems in the gums and teeth.

 Appearing initially as a white spot, progressing to enamel caries and consequently causing tooth pain.

-Does Vaping Cause Dental Caries?
+Does Vaping Cause Cavities?

 Dental caries is a highly prevalent oral disease that affects a large percentage of the population in different countries around the world.